daffodilistic/rimworld-mod_HolyWasher/README.md

 *The following is the list of people who have contributed to this mod in some way, shape or form:*
 - Original C# Code - Blacharnia
 - C# Code - Mlie
+- Additional C# help - erdelf
 - XML Code and Artwork - Bunkier
-- Additional C# help - erdelf
 - Refactoring - OkraDonkey
+- CN Translation - ccj66629
+- PL Translation - Bunkier
 - 1.0 Textures - HCSK Team
 - 1.1 compatibility - daffodilistic
 - 1.2 compatibility - daffodilistic